wkoffel/outlearn-modules/README.md

 ```

-Besides `jpeg`, you can also use `png` images.
 You can add videos with the following annotations:

 ```markdown